By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Have you found you life’s purpose?
+Have you found your life’s purpose?

 It is my view that each and every person has a reason for being – beyond that night their parents spent together.
 Some of us find our purpose easily and the rest of our life leads in that direction.
-For others of us we can’t see that purpose till late in life after we have accumulated a vast collection of experiences.
+For others of us, we can’t see that purpose till late in life after we have accumulated a vast collection of experiences.

 We are all the heroes of our own lives.

 Every great epic story involves a hero and a quest.
-In the heroic drama there is a customary sequence of events that sets up the required quest.
+In the heroic drama, there is a customary sequence of events that sets up the required quest.
 Good fiction writers know this and give you plenty of quest elements to make their stories interesting.
 When I write fiction I try to incorporate those elements.
 In my counseling practice I find that clients have been on personal quests, searches for life’s meaning, that rival any I think up for a work of fiction.

 The epic begins with the hero being asked to undertake some great and meaningful task.
 They are thinking of doing something to save mankind or prevent a great global disaster.
-Interview a group of first graders and ask them what they plan to be when they grow up and you will get a list of those professions that try to make a difference.
-Somewhere along the line we decide not to embark on that quest.
+Interview a group of first-graders and ask them what they plan to be when they grow up and you will get a list of those professions that try to make a difference.
+Somewhere along the line, we decide not to embark on that quest.

-In the hero story the protagonist usually says no. I don’t want to devote my life to helping the homeless or some other noble undertaking.
+In the hero story, the protagonist usually says no. I don’t want to devote my life to helping the homeless or some other noble undertaking.
 Here the hero goes off on his own and tries to have a lot of fun.
 Sound familiar.
 We may suspect we have some special purpose but no, we decide to live our lives for ourselves and let others worry about the homeless and world peace.

-Now in the hero story the main guy finds he can’t escape his destiny no matter how hard he tries.
+Now in the hero story, the main guy finds he can’t escape his destiny no matter how hard he tries.
 The war comes to his town, the shelling destroys his home and now he is one of those homeless refugees of war.
 He has to do something to end homelessness and war if only to save himself.
-Maybe in the process he puts on a white helmet and tries to save a few children.
+Maybe in the process, he puts on a white helmet and tries to save a few children.

-Notice that most people in the helping professions have had to overcome some issues, in themselves or their family, the quest to improve their world was thrust on them whether they wanted it or not.
+Notice that most people in the helping professions have had to overcome some issues, in themselves or their families, the quest to improve their world was thrust on them whether they wanted it or not.

 Counselors in substance abuse facilities have historically been people in recovery from alcoholism or addiction.
 They have to save others to save themselves.
 I have also seen people who grew up without parents who were moved from caregiver to caregiver, who made it their life work to be super parents or to work with other parentless children.

-So in this epic we call our lives we may get distracted, sometimes for years, but eventually we need to face the task of finding a purpose for our lives.
+So in this epic we call our lives we may get distracted, sometimes for years, but eventually, we need to face the task of finding a purpose for our lives.
 We embark on this quest or we waste away never knowing that our life could have had a purpose and a meaning.

-We may stumble along in life, endure pain and suffer a little.
-Hopefully learn that the pain may be a requirement but the suffering is optional.
-Eventually we find our life purpose.
+We may stumble along in life, endure pain, and suffer a little.
+Hopefully, learn that the pain may be a requirement but the suffering is optional.
+Eventually, we find our life purpose.
 Right?

 Wish it were that easy.